qinghua921/ortools/README.md

 This is a TypeScript wrapper for the Google OR-Tools library.
 The corresponding version is or-tools_x64_VisualStudio2019_cpp_v9.6.2534.zip.

-The code is still being organized.
-Please submit an issue if you have any questions.
+The code is still being written, and if you have any questions, you can submit an issue.

+## How to use

+Please refer to the C++ usage method and examples in cmake\or-tools_x64\examples

+## How to build

+Unzip or-tools_x64_VisualStudio2019_cpp_v9.6.2534.zip to cmake/or-tools_x64

+## Progress

 The code is quite large, and the priority is to implement the code in the examples directory.